 Staff ensured facilities and equipment were safe, and that equipment was maintained according to manufacturers' instructions, including electrical and gas appliances.
-The provider had not recognised that their five year electrical installation inspection was overdue; they sent us evidence following the inspection that this had been arranged.

 A fire risk assessment was carried out in line with the legal requirements.
 We saw there were fire extinguishers and fire detection systems throughout the building and fire exits were kept clear.
+We observed a bottle of 'white spirit' was placed in the cupboard with the main server unit.
+This is a hazardous combustible substance and was removed immediately by the provider.